ahmadesat/Sehir-Study-Questions/README.md

 5. Run main.py and enjoy the website :)

 ## For Testing :
-To test the website as an Instructor, simply register an account with the following credentials:
+To test the website **as an Instructor**, simply register an account with the following credentials:

 Name : Testing Instructor